What’s in This Article

 | Large | 200 | 20,000 | 16,000 | 4,000 |

-The relationship between seat sizes and airline profit is direct: smaller seats allow more passengers per flight.
-This strategy has worked well for low-cost carriers that survive on high-density seating and low fares.
+The link between seat sizes and airline profit is direct: smaller seats allow more passengers per flight.
+Low-cost carriers have built their entire business model on high-density seating and low fares.

 The downside is that overpacked flights can hurt long-term loyalty.
-Passengers who are uncomfortable may choose a competitor, and negative reviews damage an airline’s reputation.
-Airlines must balance short-term profits against the risk of losing repeat customers and brand trust.
+Passengers who feel uncomfortable may choose a competitor next time, and negative reviews damage an airline’s reputation.
+Airlines must weigh short-term gains against the risk of losing repeat customers and brand trust.

 Products Worth Considering